BradNeuberg/cloudless/README.md

 We currently have pretrained weights from the BVLC AlexNet Caffe Model Zoo, in src/caffe_model/bvlc_alexnet.
 This is trained on ILSVRC 2012, almost exactly as described in (ImageNet classification with deep convolutional neural networks)[http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks] by Krizhevsky et al. in NIPS 2012.

 This is all a stub for now; nothing real will happen currently.

+TODO:
+* Setup annotated Landsat data into data/landsat
+* Update prepare_data.py to read annotated data in, preprocess it, split into training and validation sets, and write to LevelDB files.
+* Configure Caffe AlexNet prototxt files for fine tuning/transfer learning (freeze some layers, slow down others, etc.).
+* Adapt existing train.py to work with fine tuned weight file
+* Try to run against AlexNet network config to ensure log parsing and graphs are working
+* Flesh out the predict.py validation testing code to generate precision/recall statistics, ROC curve, confusion matrix, etc. to know how training is going.
+* Experiment with a few hyperparameter values, most likely learning rate.